"The name is the thing, and the true name is the true thing. To speak the name is to control the thing."

 - In Neil Gaiman's Anansi Boys, Mr. Nancy (Anansi) and his sons apply this trope in a few ways, one of which being the humiliation of a major villain.

-- In the Mercy Thompson books, The Fair Folk can use someone's true name to control them.
+- In the Mercy Thompson books, the fae can use someone's true name to control them.
 True names aren't any sort of magical secret knowledge, although older entities seem to prefer using nicknames and aliases for this reason.
 In Hunting Ground a fae greets Anna with her full name and the name of her pack in order to subtly threaten her.
 Later in the same book, a fae addresses one man with the name he was given at birth and his parents' names, and uses that power to issue him an order he can't resist.

 - In The Demons Lexicon by Sarah Rees-Brennan, demon-summoning requires knowledge of the demon's true name.
 In a subversion, it's eventually revealed that demons, who tend not to use language, don't actually care what name you call them—what matters is that you believe it's the demon's true name.

 - Susan Cooper's novel The Dark Is Rising (part of The Dark Is Rising series).
 Merriman Lyon defeats Maggie the witch-girl (an agent of the Dark) through his knowledge of her true name.

 - In Cate Tiernan's series Sweep, everything has a true name, from plants to people.
 One of the main characters actually finds out her fathers true name and uses it to put a binding spell on him so the other characters can strip him of his powers.